How to Build a Birdhouse — Easy Step-by-Step Guide

 Quick answer

-To make a birdhouse, you need wood pieces, screws/nails, and basic tools, taking about 1-2 hours.
-Start by cutting your wood to size.
-This beginner-friendly activity has 10 steps and is perfect for families with children aged 8+.
+To make a birdhouse, you need wood, screws, and basic tools, taking about 90 minutes.
+Start by cutting the wood pieces.
+This beginner-friendly activity has 10 steps and is perfect for families with kids aged 8+.

 Step-by-Step Instructions